yaiiow159/work-flow-go-server/README.md

 - **Interview Management**: Create, update, and track interviews with detailed information
 - **Document Storage**: Upload and manage documents like resumes and cover letters using Cloudinary
+- **Email Notifications**: Receive timely reminders and updates about your interviews
-- **Statistics**: Get insights into your interview process with comprehensive statistics
+- **Statistics Dashboard**: Get insights into your interview process with comprehensive statistics
 - **User Settings**: Customize your experience with personalized settings
-- **Security**: Basic authentication to protect your data
+- **Security**: OAuth2 and JWT authentication to protect your data
 - **Caching**: Improved performance with intelligent caching
 - **Rate Limiting**: Protection against API abuse
 - **Request Logging**: Comprehensive logging for debugging and monitoring